Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/42 views of the Regen Network.md

-# Views of a Journey to Fuji
+# 42 views of the Regen Network
 ---
 ## Horizon one
 ![](assets/Hokusai/1GreatWave.jpg)